Highlights- Updated in September 2025

 Identifying Offenders

-Please note that identification of race or Hispanic origin is a judgment call by crime victims and those questioned about their victimizations can be wrong, especially in stranger-to-stranger crimes (yet it’s interesting that most violent crimes involve non-strangers).
+Please note that identification of race or Hispanic origin via the National Crime Victimization Survey (from the Bureau of Justice Statistics-USDOJ) is a judgment call by crime victims, and those questioned about their victimizations can be wrong, especially in stranger-to-stranger crimes (yet it’s interesting that most violent crimes involve non-strangers).

-Research reports suggest that crime victims often misidentify their offenders on a variety of variables.
-Witnesses often focus on weapons, not the identity of the perpetrator; cross-racial eyewitness identifications are known to be incredibly suspect.
+Research reports suggest that crime victims can misidentify their offenders on a variety of variables.
+Witnesses often focus on weapons, not the identity of the perpetrator; cross-racial eyewitness identifications can be suspect.
 This is validated by the “other” or “unknown” designations in a chart from the Bureau of Justice Statistics below.

 5,781,000 Arrests Per the FBI